fullscreen-triangle/purpose/README.md

 # Using the CLI
 purpose enhanced-distill --papers-dir papers --use-llama --llama-path "/path/to/llama-model" --bit-precision 4

-# Or using the Python script
+# Or using the script
-python distill_sprint_llm.py --papers-dir papers --enhanced --use-llama --llama-path "/path/to/llama-model" --bit-precision 4
+python scripts/run_distillation.py --papers-dir papers --enhanced --use-llama --llama-path "/path/to/llama-model" --bit-precision 4
 ```

 Benefits of LLaMA integration: